Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/ruby-sdk.md

 | `config` | optional | The client [configuration](#configuration) used to customize SDK client behavior. |

 !!!info "Timeout & Retry Configuration"
-     Please configure the timeout and retry options to best fit your performance requirements.
+     Configure the timeout and retry options to best fit your performance requirements.
     ```ruby
     experiment = AmplitudeExperiment.initialize_remote('<DEPLOYMENT_KEY>', AmplitudeExperiment::RemoteEvaluationConfig.new)
     ```